Home/MLB

 feature-image

-After the regular season ended, we knew that there were going to be a lot of changes for many teams.
+After the regular season ended, we knew there would be many changes for many teams.
 But for the San Francisco Giants, it wasn’t just a rebuild; it was about reshaping the future.
 After a disappointing season, the Giants’ GM, Buster Posey, decided to part ways with Bob Melvin.
 And now they have found his replacement in Tony Vitello.

 Watch What’s Trending Now!

-What surprised people was the Giants’ going for a manager who had not had experience in MLB.
-But when you look into specifics, there is one more specific thing that Insider Bob Nightengale has pointed out.
-In a recent post, Nightengale wrote, “Tony Vitello, who was earning $3.3 million annually with salary and benefits, will be taking a pay cut to manage the Giants in his new deal. “
+What surprised people was the Giants’ decision to go with a manager who had no MLB experience.
+But when you look into the specifics, there is one more thing Insider Bob Nightengale has pointed out.
+In a recent post, Nightengale wrote, “Tony Vitello, who was earning $3.3 million annually with salary and benefits, will be taking a pay cut to manage the Giants in his new deal. ”

 Tony Vitello earned $3.3 million annually at Tennessee, a figure reflecting his championship-level success.
 He guided the Volunteers to their first NCAA title in 2024 and three College World Series appearances.
-Vitello also developed ten first-round draft picks, including Giants outfielder Drew Gilbert, highlighting his player-development skills.
+Vitello also developed 10 first-round draft picks, including Giants outfielder Drew Gilbert, highlighting his player development skills.
 Despite this, joining the Giants required a pay cut, a common step for first-time MLB managers entering professional baseball.

 ADVERTISEMENT